awsdocs/amazon-ecs-developer-guide/doc_source/iam-policy-structure.md

 You can also use placeholders when you specify conditions\.
 For more information, see [Policy Variables](https://docs.aws.amazon.com/IAM/latest/UserGuide/PolicyVariables.html) in the *IAM User Guide*\.

-Amazon ECS implements the AWS\-wide condition keys \(see [Available Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/AccessPolicyLanguage_ElementDescriptions.html#AvailableKeys)\), plus the following service\-specific condition keys\. \(We'll add support for additional service\-specific condition keys for Amazon ECS later\.\)
+Amazon ECS implements the AWS\-wide condition keys \(see [Available Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/AccessPolicyLanguage_ElementDescriptions.html#AvailableKeys)\), plus the following service\-specific condition keys\.

 | Condition Key | Key/Value Pair | Evaluation Types |